 “My daddy thought golfers were evil people,” Kendall laughs.

 Kendall’s mother’s family ran Gaddis Farms and a hardware store in Bolton.
-As a kid, he worked the farm on weekends, and then earned a degree in agriculture from Mississippi State University.
-The only boy in two generations, Kendall knew that his future was not in banking, but working for his great uncle J.L.
+As a kid, he worked the farm on weekends, and later earned a degree in agriculture from Mississippi State University.
+As the only boy in two generations, Kendall knew that his future was not in banking, but working for his great uncle J.L.
 Gaddis on the family farm.
 Kendall joined the farm full-time in the fall of 1958.
-The following spring, J.L. — “the real boss” — died of heart failure.
+The following spring, J.L. died of heart failure.
 Kendall suddenly had a big hole to fill.

 Kendall saw the opportunity to diversify Gaddis given the changing agricultural times.
 Through the 1930’s, the farm operated mostly as a successful cotton gin.
 He readily learned and developed a cattle business, expanded row crop production, and planted more timber in order to position Gaddis for decades of success to come.

-Amidst the farm work, he still managed to find a few moments of fun.
+The young man still managed to find a few moments of fun.
 He met his future wife Mary on Bourbon St. in New Orleans during a Mississippi State – Tulane football weekend.
-It was a meeting that set the course of Halifax history.
+Their meeting set Halifax history on its course.
 Mary was a golfer, born into a family of golfers and raised on a golf course in Anniston, Alabama..